Password, Identity & Access Management

 Traditional security program building takes too long.
-You need to figure out the right path and the tools and techniques to jump ahead in it.
+You must figure out the right path, tools, and techniques to jump ahead.

 We have seen some old processes and technologies being used – and the people using them thought that just because it was in use for so long, it was still effective and relatively risk-free.

 Instead of training your staff and growing your internal capabilities, now you can access a senior resource part-time, maybe a day a week or 4 hours a week, to speed things along.

 Some organizations decide to buy things like security appliances and software – and within two years of going that path, they realize that the value of the stuff they bought is not what they expected.
 Sometimes your budget for a product but then realize you also need to find the right people to operate it or train them – and their compensation was not budgeted at all!
 That ends up considerably slowing the whole process down.

 We can navigate that kind of minefield and ensure that everybody thinks of that kind of variable before making decisions and investing in a technology or solution.